-A: The Hylton Performing Arts Center is a state of the art facility that provides a theater environment for our lectures, ample room for workshops, well lit exhibit hall for the juried images, adequate room for vendor tables, and additional parking spaces.
+A: The Hylton Performing Arts Center is a state of the art facility that provides a theater environment for our lectures, ample room for workshops, well-lit exhibit areas for the juried images, adequate room for vendor tables, and parking.

 Q: Can I purchase online passes for the Nature Visions Expo?

 A: Yes, click here for passes.
-We offer passes for single events, such as an individual lecture or workshop, as well as day or weekend passes.
+We offer passes for single events, such as an individual lecture or workshop, as well as two or three day passes.

 Q: When do the exhibit hall and vendor tables open and close?